spielerorasio/k8s-service/README.md

 # k8s-service
-k8s spring boot cassandra redis rabbitmq skeleton
+This project is a demo project for k8s spring boot using cassandra, redis and rabbitmq skeleton.

+to use this example

+git clone ....k8s-service.git

-mvn package docker:build
+mvn package docker:build      --> builds a docker container

-First make sure to pull the following images
+# Make sure to pull the following images

 docker pull redis:latest